omteja04/CCNA-DR-2k26/PhysicalLayer.md

 **Layer 1 (Physical Layer) Devices:** Hubs & End Devices

+### Hub - Layer 1 Device (Physical Layer)

-**Hub** is a Broadcasting Device
+- It is a Broadcasting Device
-Half Duplex Device (Both sending and receiving of data is not possible simultaneously)
+- Half Duplex Device (Both sending and receiving of data is not possible simultaneously)

+### Switch - Layer 2 Device (Data-link Layer)

+- It is a Uni-casting Device
+- Full Duplex Device (Both sending and receiving of data is possible simultaneously)
+- Data-link &rarr; MAC Address (Media Access Control Address)
+- `getmac` &rarr; To get MAC address of all ports in the device.